stumpyx13/PathPlanning/README.md

 3) RRT_classes: Contains a single class definition for RRT_star
   a) RRT_star: Represents the RRT* algorithm from a start to an end region in the Environment.
 It is paramterized by the number of desired sampled points (N_points), a vector of shared_ptrs to TreeNodes resulting from RRT*, an Environment (env), a goal region (represented by an Obstacle, goalRegion) and a start (T, where T is the item/point in the Environment).
-  When the RRT_star constructor is invoked, the algorithm is run.
-Only one constructor is provided for this reason that requires all parameters as input.
+  The RRT* constructor is used to set the parameters, and the algorithm is run when the member function initiate() is called.